Occupational Accident Coverage: Is it Worth Getting the Insurance?

 - Limits, deductibles, and payout amounts are decided by the motor carrier, whereas workers’ compensation benefits are fixed by law.

 - Cheaper Alternative: Workers’ compensation is a government initiative and therefore, employers can still opt out of the law that governs it.
 However, this doesn’t take away the legal obligation the employer has towards an employee who suffers work-related accidents.
-In such cases, it is cheaper for the employer if he has an occupational accident insurance coverage as it fulfills all his obligations and works out cheaper.
+In such cases, it is cheaper for the employer if he has accident insurance coverage as it fulfills all his obligations and works out cheaper.

-What Does Occupational Accident Coverage Cover?
+What Does Occupational Accident Insurance Cover?

 Like we said earlier, occupational accident insurance lets you choose the kind of coverage you receive.
 Employees under this insurance still receive the same benefits as a workers’ compensation policy which means employers have the same liabilities in both cases (they could offset this by self-insuring against workers’ injuries or accidents).